Media Monitoring: The Ultimate Guide

 Your reputation is what you trade on.
 And it’s only as strong as how your brand is perceived.

-While media monitoring can help identify potential crises and mitigate damage by allowing companies to respond quickly and intelligently, it is also essential in creating an effective reputation management plan, allowing you to be proactive rather than just reactive.
+No one likes to be blindsided by a threat that could damage their brand’s reputation.
+Media monitoring can help you identify potential crises and mitigate damage through a quick and intelligent response.
+It is also essential in creating an effective reputation management plan, allowing you to be proactive rather than just reactive.

-When you know what people are saying about you, you can respond thoughtfully, thereby increasing your transparency, your authenticity, and your positive relationships, all of which in turn leads to – could this actually be true?! – a better reputation.
+When you know what people say about you, you can respond thoughtfully, increasing your transparency, authenticity, and positive relationships.

 3. Risk mitigation

-- Monitoring potential risk from changes to the legislative landscape you operate within
+• Monitoring potential risks from changes to the legislative landscape you operate within

 4. Evaluating your efforts

-Media monitoring lets you know if your efforts are turning into results.
-Only by tracking your coverage will you know if you’re getting coverage; only by monitoring the media will you know if you’re earning it.
+Media monitoring helps you determine if your efforts are yielding results.
+Only by tracking your coverage will you know if you’re even getting any.
+Only by monitoring the media will you know if you’re earning it.

-Evaluating your efforts is crucial in any role, but PR and comms pros are nothing if not competitive and ambitious – we know you’d rather be learning and evolving than falling behind in any way.
+Evaluating your efforts is crucial in any role, but PR and communications professionals are particularly competitive and ambitious.
+We know you’d rather learn and evolve than fall behind.

 5. Identifying journalists and influencers for outreach